ritheshetty/ritheshetty/README.md

 I'm Rithesh Shetty, a CS Master's graduate from UC Irvine, interested in product development and management.

+Welcome to my GitHub!
 Would be great to connect over potential collaboration opportunities!💻

 Here's my [Linkedin](https://www.linkedin.com/in/ritheshetty/)!
+Check out my [personal website](https://bit.ly/ritheshetty) for more info as well!
 <!--
 **ritheshetty/ritheshetty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.